May 18 2017

 Naked in the Sky – This place is on the rooftop of popular bar Naked In the Sky.
 From here you’ll see excellent views of the city skyline and out to the hills in the east.
 This is where I bring overseas guests and also meet with my friends.
 Their restaurant does AU$10 lunch specials on week days too!
 So it’s a good choice in the day and evening.

 The Croft Institute – You have to know it’s there to find it.
 Head to the very end of Croft Alley, passing loads of impressive street art in the process, and you will find a door right at the end.
 It’s a fun bar that serves all their cocktails with syringes, it’s cool to just relax there with some friends and drinks.
-The bar has a science lab theme… which is a bit of a strange concept.
+The bar has a mental institute theme… which is a bit of a strange concept.
 You might find the bathrooms a bit bizarre!

 The Imperial Hotel – The Imperial has been around since 1852, but they’ve recently brought it into the 21st century by opening a bar on their roof!
 Right opposite the Victorian Parliament, this place is pretty impressive to visit with the parliament building lit up at night.